nginxinc/nginx-gateway-fabric/docs/installation.md

    kubectl apply -f deploy/manifests/service/loadbalancer.yaml
    ```

-   Lookup the public IP of the load balancer:
+   Lookup the public IP of the load balancer, which is reported in the `EXTERNAL-IP` column in the output of the following command:

    ```
    kubectl get svc nginx-gateway -n nginx-gateway